nitish-nagesh/fairness-audit/anonymized_aaai_submission/AAAI Code/Bias Mitigation Algorithms (Fig 5)/README.md

 ## 📋 Overview

-This directory contains the implementation and analysis for **Figure 5** of the FairTabGen paper, which presents comprehensive bias mitigation algorithms and fairness decomposition analysis.
-The analysis demonstrates how FairTabGen implements advanced bias mitigation techniques to improve fairness through algorithmic interventions.
+This directory contains the implementation and analysis for Figure 5 of the FairTabGen paper, which presents bias mitigation algorithms and fairness decomposition analysis.

-## 🎯 Research Objective
+## 🎯 Purpose

 Implement and evaluate bias mitigation algorithms to demonstrate:
-- **Algorithmic Bias Mitigation**: Advanced techniques for reducing bias
-- **Fairness Decomposition**: Breakdown of fairness metrics into components
+- Algorithmic bias mitigation techniques
+- Fairness decomposition analysis
-- **Distribution Comparisons**: Visual comparison of real vs. synthetic data
+- Distribution comparisons between real and synthetic data
-- **Fairness Metrics**: Visual representation of fairness improvements
-- **Method Comparison**: Visual comparison of FairTabGen vs. baselines
+- Method comparison across different approaches

 ## 📊 Experimental Setup